Skip to content

 ' ----------- getData

-' The data from the three arrays limits, coeffR, and coeffN are in a text file
+' the data of the three limit tables, coeffR, coeffN are in a text file

-' named data.txt.
+' called data.txt.
 Each array occupies a line in the form val1 val2 ... valn

-' returns a 2-element error array variant to handle any errors
+' renders a 2-element array error variant to handle possible errors

 ' error(0): 0 if no error, an integer >0 otherwise